What are the Facebook ad strategies in 2020 used by leading experts?

 These videos allow you to put a twist on your brand.
 They also carry endless possibilities as you can create any of the video types mentioned above using this video format.

-Again, a Live video, like animated videos can be used to create any of the video formats we’ve already mentioned.
-The advantage to Live video is the lower production cost and minimal time requirements.
+Again, a live video, like animated videos can be used to create any of the video formats we’ve already mentioned.
+The advantage of Live video is the lower production cost and minimal time requirements.

 If you pick the right emotion, you’ll grab your customers’ attention.
 You may even get them to tag their friends or make a purchase.
 Try to put yourself in your customers’ shoes.
 Target the emotions your customers might feel before they decide to buy your product or service.

 For example, you may not want to scare your customers, but that’s exactly what this Facebook ad from Castle of Chaos aims to do:

 This ad plays on emotions